DaverArenas/DaverArenas/README.md

 ## Hello there 👋 I'm Daverson Arenas
-###🔭 I’m currently working as a Data Enginner on AWS cloud using spark and EMR cluster
+### 🔭 I’m currently working as a Data Engineer on AWS cloud using spark and EMR clusters for developing big data solutions
 <!--
 **DaverArenas/DaverArenas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.